22.01.2026

 The PRISCILA initiative wrapped its activities in December 2025, with the publication of the final guidelines dedicated to co-designing micro-credentials and flexible learning pathways for adults with a migrant background and to developing ALE educators’ competences in these areas.

-The PRISCILA initiative (Fostering Personal, Intercultural, Social, and Citizenship Competences for Lifelong Learning to Empower Adult Migrant Learners) addressed the complex challenges faced by adult migrants, refugees, and asylum seekers to facilitate their inclusion into host societies and labour markets.
+The PRISCILA initiative (Fostering Personal, Intercultural, Social, and Citizenship Competences for Lifelong Learning to Empower Adult Migrant Learners) addresses the complex challenges faced by adult migrants, refugees, and asylum seekers to facilitate their inclusion into host societies and labour markets.

 PRISCILA answers this call by creating educational pathways that enhance employability, promote active citizenship, and foster social inclusion through personalized, learner-centred approaches, in the form of workshops in four countries (Germany, Italy, Spain and Turkey).